nuarc/cowin_availability/README.md

 ## Usage

-1. Get state dd for your state
+1. Get state_id for your state

 ```
 {